eggheadio-projects/use-typescript-to-develop-react-applications/lessons/05-publish-a-react-component-with-typescript/README.md

 );
 ```

-* As you can see our fancy component works as expected.
+* As you can see our my-fancy component works as expected.